Waitrose announced today that it would stop selling single-use vaping products.

 “This decision is the final jigsaw piece in our clear decision not to be part of the single use vaping market.”

 Gill Smith, Senior Communications Manager, Media Relations, 07887898133

 About the John Lewis Partnership

-Our Purpose not only inspires our principles, drives our decisions and acts as our guide to be a force for good, it steers us to do things differently and better – all in service of creating a happier world for everyone and everything we touch.
+Our purpose not only inspires our principles, drives our decisions, and acts as our guide to be a force for good, but it also steers us to do things differently and better, all in service of creating a happier world for everyone and everything we touch.

 Waitrose & Partners has 331 shops in England, Scotland, Wales, and the Channel Islands, including 59 convenience branches, 27 shops at Welcome Break locations, and Waitrose.com, its fast-growing online shopping business, consistently rated highly by independent research.

 The retailer combines the convenience of a supermarket with the expertise and service of a specialist shop dedicated to offering quality food that has been responsibly sourced, combined with high standards of customer service.
 As part of an employee-owned business, all partners have a say in how the business is run.